 |Tariffs for building failing EPC||0.2|

-Once you sign up to generate your own energy, you lock in to the feed in tariff rate that applies to your system size, index-linked for 20 years.
+Once you signed up to generate your own energy, you locked in to the Feed-in Tariff rate that applies to your system size, index-linked for 20 years.
 So for systems of 10kW or less, 3.79p will be paid for every kWh you generate for 20 years – that’s until 2039!

 In order to claim the tariffs you need to sign a “home generation” contract with an energy supply company.
-You should do this as soon as the system is installed.
+You should do this as soon as possible.
 Ring up your electricity company and ask for their “home generation” sign up form.
-With some electricity companies – for example British Gas – you need to call them as soon as you know you are installing PV.
-Whoever your company is, we recommend you ring them as soon as you have an installation date, and ask them a) whether you need to pre-register and b) what their procedure is for signing up.
+With some electricity companies – for example British Gas – you needed to call them as soon as you know you are installing PV.
+Whoever your company is, we recommend you ring them as soon as you can, and ask them a) whether you needed to pre-register and b) what their procedure is for signing up.
 All of the large suppliers offer home generation contracts and in most cases your existing electricity supplier should be able to sign you up.
-If your electricity provider does not offer the feed-in tariff, ring one of the big suppliers instead (e.g. E.on, nPower, SSE).
-There are also a number of smaller “green” suppliers that are offering FITs payments.
+If your electricity provider does not offer the Feed-in Tariff, ring one of the big suppliers instead (e.g. E.on, nPower, SSE).
+There are also a number of smaller “green” suppliers that are offering FiT payments.

-Please note in order for your system to qualify for feed in tariffs, it must be installed by an MCS (Microgeneration Certification Scheme) accredited installer.
-Spirit Solar Ltd is an MCS accredited installer.
-We will provide you with a certificate after the installation.
+Please note in order for your system to qualify for Feed-in Tariffs, it must be installed by an MCS (Microgeneration Certification Scheme) accredited installer.
+Spirit Energy is an MCS accredited installer.
+We will have provided you with a certificate after the installation.
 You need this in order to sign up.